 It’s an ongoing process, but by sharing our learnings, data, and insights, we hope to help other marketers also make their advertising more inclusive — and more effective.

 A number of marketers paying large amounts of money to run ads in the Super Bowl have gotten the message.
 There has been an uptick in purpose-driven marketing with better representation and portrayals of women in big-game ads over the last decade.
 “Like a Girl,” a 2015 Super Bowl spot for Procter & Gamble’s Always brand, is one that jumps immediately to mind.
-Last year, P&G continued to push gender equality with an ad for its Olay brand, featuring a star-studded, all-female cast.
-It was created by female-owned ad agency Badger and Winters and was tied to a Twitter campaign called #MakeSpaceforWomen.
-A pregame ad for P&G’s Secret brand also advocated for gender equality, aiming to show women what a world of equal possibility could look like.
+This year, P&G will continue to push gender equality with an ad for its Olay brand, featuring a star-studded, all-female cast.
+It was created by female-owned ad agency Badger and Winters and is tied to a Twitter campaign called #MakeSpaceforWomen.
+A pregame ad for P&G’s Secret brand will also advocate for gender equality, aiming to show women what a world of equal possibility could look like.
 “More than two-thirds of girls believe that society doesn’t encourage women to play sports,” said Sara Saunders, associate brand director, Secret.
 “We’re setting out to change this notion by spotlighting world-class female athletes on a field where they lack equal opportunity.”
-(To see all of this year’s big-game ads, check out YouTube AdBlitz.)
+(To see the Secret ad and all of this year’s other big-game ads, check out YouTube AdBlitz.)

 To see exactly where things stand, we took a look at the actual data.
 Our researchers evaluated 273 Super Bowl ads, a representative sample of Super Bowl ads from 2015 to 2019.1 Here’s what we found.

 Male characters receive about 2.5X more speaking time than female characters.